sbernasek/flyqma/docs/_sources/usage.rst.txt

 Example Usage
 =============

-**Fly-QMA** provides a wide range of functionality for measuring and analyzing reporter fluorescence in mosaic imaginal discs.
+**Fly-QMA** provides a wide range of functionality for measuring and analyzing mosaic imaginal discs.
 A brief introduction to some basic operations is provided below.
-For detailed usage instructions please see the :ref:`documentation <documentation>`.
+For API details please see the :ref:`documentation <documentation>`.

 Loading Images
 --------------

-Load an experiment from a directory containing subdirectories of ``.tif`` files:
+We recommend first organizing your images in accordance with our recommended hierarchical :ref:`file structure <filestructure>`.
+In the examples below, ``./data`` would contain several subdirectories, each of which contains a single ``.tif`` file.
+Once everything is in place, get started by creating an ``Experiment`` instance.
+This will serve as the entry-point for managing your data in Fly-QMA.

 .. code-block:: python